 Public-facing intake centers and sales/rental offices should ensure that they conspicuously display in English and Spanish the Fair Housing poster, and Equal Housing Opportunity logo, slogan, or statement.
-Intake centers shall also maintain copies of relevant affirmative fair housing marketing plans and policies for review by the public.
+Intake centers shall also maintain copies of relevant affirmative fair housing marketing plans and policies for public review.

-Individuals requesting program information or applying via a call center should be informed that programs comply with PRDOH's Policy of Nondiscrimination and are designed to promote equal housing opportunity.
+Individuals requesting program information, or applying via a call, center should be informed that programs comply with PRDOH's Policy of Nondiscrimination and are designed to promote equal housing opportunity.